Gigi Hadid: Legal issues

+Also in 2017, photographer Peter Cepeda took a photo of her, which she later posted on Instagram.
+He filed a lawsuit against her the following September and it was later settled outside of court.
 In late January 2019, Hadid was sued by the independent photo agency business Xclusive for sharing an October 2018 photo of herself without the photographer's permission.
-In 2017, photographer Peter Cepeda took a photo of her, which she later posted on Instagram.
-He filed a lawsuit against her the following September and it was later settled outside of court.

 On July 10, 2023, Hadid was arrested in the Cayman Islands under charges of importation of drugs and drug paraphernalia after customs and border control discovered a small amount of marijuana, along with "smoking utensils", to be among her belongings when she touched down at the Owen Roberts International Airport.
 Although determined that the possession of the marijuana was for personal use only, Hadid was nonetheless charged with importation-related crimes.
 She was later processed, fined $1,000, and released.